The best ALTERNATIVE European city breaks with kids for 2020

 So I’ve reached out to some fellow travel bloggers for their suggestions of alternative European city breaks with kids, including city breaks with toddlers.
 I’ve already found so much inspiration from this for weekend breaks with kids, and hope you do to.
 You may also want to check out my list of ‘Places to visit in Europe in Summer to avoid the crowds’.

-Our visit to Nuremberg really took us by surprise.
+Our visit to Nuremberg really took us by surprise and after Cologne, it’s our favourite city to visit in Germany with kids.
 It was a city I’d always associated with a dark history, and really had no idea how much there were for families to do.
 There’s the Transport Museum, Toy Museum, the castle, and Playmobil Park, to name a few (READ: Nuremberg with kids: Top 10 things to do).
 It actually gets our vote as the best city break with kids!

 With it’s cobbled streets and medieval architecture set within the old city walls, it’s a lovely compact city to wander around, perfect for little legs.
 If you wish to venture further afield, the public transport is excellent with a choice of tram, bus and metro criss-crossing the city efficiently to a reliable timetable.
 If you need to refuel at any point, try the Nuremberg Bratwurst, sold at street stalls around the Old Town.
 Apparently the way to ask is “Drei im Weggla” (“Three in a bun”); a bit different to your standard one-sausage in a finger bun, and arguably tastier.